Lakeland Community College

-Lakeland Community College is a public community college in Lake County, Ohio.
+Lakeland Community College is a public community college in Lake County, Ohio, United States.
 Established in 1967, Lakeland was the first college in Ohio founded by a vote of the people.
 Today, Lakeland serves more than 8,000 full-time and part-time students each year at the main campus in Kirtland, an off-site location in Madison, and via distance learning.